Seteco/Somorrostro/health-monitoring.md

 I think I get it now.

-Health monitoring is very problematic for most people.
+Health monitoring is problematic for most people.
 I have not seen a single sys-adm or dev-op totaly happy with the tools he/she has.

 So, I decided to build a health monitoring system in netdata that will overcome most of the problems other systems have: